*Home > Background

 IDNA (Internationalized names) solved the language problem by adding a little code to every browser.
 This code is invisible to the user.

 Where's the innovative technical solution to the 'first come exclusively served' conundrum?
-Requirements include unlimited naming, full backward compatibility, easy to learn and use, that only a browser update is required (not network infrastructure), and that no current name holders and their content are negatively impacted.
+Requirements include unlimited naming, full backward compatibility, easy to learn and apply, that only a browser update is required (not network infrastructure), and that no current name holders and their content are negatively impacted.
 Multiplexed Names meet the requirements.

 The phone in your pocket has added new features and functions since 1993, and you use it more.
+Domain naming hasn't evolved.
+It can, and should.

 In his 1999 book Weaving the Web, Tim Berners-Lee, wrote: